Foso/Jetpack-Compose-Playground/mkdocs/cookbook/how_to_create_custom_shape.md

 ```

 Inside the GenericShape you can draw your custom shape.
 You have access to the **size**-object.
-This is size of the composable that the shape is applied to.
+This is size of the Composable that the shape is applied to.
 You can get the height with **size.height** and the width with **size.width**